Founder and Executive Director

-Education Specialist & March of the Living Youth Leader
+Educator and March of the Living Youth Leader

 Rene has worked with the JHGC since 2014.
 She studied for a BA degree at Wits University in Law and Communications, as well as a Para Legal Diploma (USA) and a diploma in Jewish Studies (RSA).
 Rene was part of the Jewish Studies Department at King David Linksfield Highschool for 23 years.
 She has been the head of the March of the Living Youth tour for the past 12 years.

-Education and Marketing Officer
+Reception and Administration Officer

 Issy's Coffee & Gift Shop Staff